stsrki/MladenMacanovicBlog/about.md

 Blazorise was really soon accepted by the growing community and it's now one of the most popular component library around.
 I must say I'm really proud how it all ended.

 I'm also a father of a little boy and husband to a beautiful wife.
-When I'm not working in front of a computer, I usually go to the gym do some CrossFit, or go walk with my wife and a boy.
+When I'm not working in front of a computer, I usually go to the gym and do some CrossFit, or go for a walk with my wife and son.